Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "Life can be wonderful if you're not afraid of it." - **Hans Christian Andersen**
+   "Life belongs to the living, and he who lives must be prepared for changes." - **James Allen**
 </marquee>

 ---